Alfresco/docs-alfresco/ags/latest/using/gs/search-records.md

 ## Adding search results to a hold - Records Search {#addsearchresults2holdRecordsSearch}

-Users with the appropriate capabilities can add records, and record folders to a hold to freeze them.
+Users with the appropriate {% include tooltip.html word="capabilities" text="capabilities" %} can add records, and record folders to a hold to freeze them.
 A hold allows objects on hold for a particular reason to be tracked as a set.
 Holds prevent changes to on hold objects, which have their retention schedules suspended until the hold is removed.
 When you add a folder to a hold, all records within the folder are also added to the hold.